Skip to contents

 • options(shinyOAuth.skip_id_sig = TRUE) – skip ID token signature verification

 Don’t enable these in production.
-They disable key security checks and are intended for local testing only.
+They disable key security checks or alter error behavior, and are intended for local testing/debugging only.
 Use error_on_softened() at startup to fail fast if softening flags are enabled in an environment where they should not be.

 • options(shinyOAuth.state_max_token_chars = 8192) – maximum allowed length of the base64url-encoded state query parameter